The We Cancerve Movement, Inc.

 Visionary Leadership

-Grace is the founder and chairwoman of her all-youth board of advisors of the We Cancerve Movement, Inc., a nonprofit organization she founded a decade ago to bring happiness to homeless, sick and foster youth.
-Her nonprofit’s efforts have reached more than 26,000 children to date.
+Grace is the founder and chief strategy officer of her all-youth board of advisors of the We Cancerve Movement, Inc., a nonprofit organization she founded 13 years ago to bring happiness to homeless, sick and foster youth.
+She leads the nonprofit’s expansion efforts in Washington, DC and in Africa, ensuring strategic collaborations align to We Cancerve's mission and strategic priorities.
+To date, her nonprofit has served more than 38,000 children.
 The free summer enrichment camp she created at age 10 has been offered at three homeless shelters and a foster care group home.
-She transitioned her camp online in June 2020, and secured a formal partnership with Harford County Public Schools to offer her camp experience in Title I summer school programs through 2027.
-In 2016, she opened La Magnifique Boutique at a foster care group home for teen girls, and in 2021 created a “dress-on-demand” service to outfit homeless teens for prom, homecoming and graduation.
-She opened three children’s libraries in 2019, and thanks to funding from the Youth to the Front Foundation opened three community little libraries in 2021.
-For the 2022-23 academic year, she addressed food insecurity of more than 70 unaccompanied and unsheltered minors by providing monthly food bags to school-based homeless liaisons, and helped launch a laundry program for families living in motels and the woods.
-She also opened the “Threads of Hope” Closet at a community school.
+She transitioned her camp online in June 2020, and secured a formal partnership with Harford County Public Schools to offer her camp experience in Title I summer school programs through 2025.
+In summer 2023, her team will expand the Camp Happy experience to the Boys & Girls Club of Edgewood, Md and continues to offer it at respite facilities for critically-ill children throughout 2025.
+In 2016, she opened La Magnifique Boutique at a foster care group home for teen girls that soon thereafter secured donations from Lady Gaga's Born This Way clothing line, and in 2021 created a “dress-on-demand” service to outfit homeless teens for prom, homecoming and graduation.
+She opened three children’s libraries in 2019, and thanks to funding from globally-recognized musician Nile Rodger's Youth to the Front Foundation opened two community little libraries in 2021 in low-income housing complexes.
+For the 2021-2022 and 2022-23 academic years, she addressed food insecurity of more than 100 homeless students, providing more 6,545 bags of food to them for weekends.
+She also partnered with a women’s organization and local school system to help launch a laundry program for families living in motels and the woods.
+In Spring 2022, with support from World of Children, IKEA and Macy's, she opened the “Threads of Hope” Closet at a community school.

-Her leadership has netted more than $150,000 in national and global prizes for her nonprofit, and she’s raised more than three times as much in in-kind and cash donations.
-She’s led initiatives that have raised more than $26,000 for the We Cancerve Pediatric Patient Assistance Fund at Sinai Hospital in Baltimore, which she created in 2016.
-She’s a member of the Board of Directors for Music United and an inaugural member of the Give Kids the World Youth Council.
+Her leadership has netted more than $195,000 in national and global prizes for her nonprofit, and she’s raised more than three times as much in in-kind and individual cash donations.
+She’s led initiatives that’s raised more than $40,000 for the We Cancerve Pediatric Patient Assistance Fund at Sinai Hospital in Baltimore, which she created in 2016.
+She’s a Spring 2025 initiate of the Alpha Chapter of Delta Sigma Theta Sorority, Inc., and sits on the Board of Directors for Music United, an inaugural member of the Give Kids the World Youth Council, and a member of Howard University’s Radical Readers, Beacon Dance Ministry and National Action Network.
 She’s featured in children’s, youth, adult’s and educational books, and is a highly sought-after motivational speaker.

 Contact